 - Frayed electrical wires or loose connections.

 If your AC isn’t blowing cold air, the first thing that the technician may check is the refrigerant level.
 An AC that’s low on refrigerant will not blow cold air.
-Refrigerant passes over the evaporator coils where it absorbs heat from the air.
+The refrigerant passes over the evaporator coils where it absorbs heat from the air.
 After the heat has been removed, what remains is the refreshing cold air that flows into your home.
 Without refrigerant, this process cannot take place.

 Recharging refrigerant is not included in the price of a tune-up.
 If the refrigerant is low, the technician will inform you of the extra cost and, with your permission, refill it to the correct levels, taking care not to overfill it.
 Overfilling refrigerant leads to excess refrigerant collecting in the compressor that can seriously damage it.
 This is why recharging refrigerant is a job for the pros and you shouldn’t do it yourself.